- The Apprenticeship in Ecological Horticulture

 Propagation and cultivation of a wide range of annual and perennial flowers and vegetables, many of them uncommon to most gardens, are a major focus of activity at the Garden.
 In addition, there is a diverse collection of deciduous and evergreen fruit trees.
 Buildings on site include a greenhouse, two propagation hoophouses, and a small chalet used for lectures, discussions, and meals.

-Facilities include a handcrafted barn, a potting shed/lath house, modern greenhouses, packing shed, reading room, tent cabins, solar showers and the Farm Center.
+Farm facilities include a handcrafted barn, a potting shed/lath house, modern greenhouses, packing shed, reading room, tent cabins, solar showers and the Farm Center.
 Designed and built by students, the Farm Center is used for meals and socializing.
 The Louise Cain Gatehouse serves as a multi-purpose building for lectures and meetings.
 Also at the Farm site are the laboratory and administrative offices of the Center for Agroecology and Sustainable Food Systems.

 Through the years, the apprentices and their instructors have been primarily responsible for maintaining and strengthening the Farm and the Chadwick Garden.
 The increased soil fertility and wide diversity of plant species found at the Farm & Garden are a testament to these many years of labor and love on the part of past apprentices.